tanjieling0/tp/docs/UserGuide.md

 * Full name must be provided for `NAME`.

 Examples:
-* `delete n/John Doe` deletes the person with the name John Doe (if no one else have the same name).
+* `delete n/Benson Mayer` deletes the person with the name Benson Mayer (if no one else have the same name).
 * `delete i/2` deletes the person with an ID of 2 in the address book.
 ![Add Command Result](images/deleteExample.png)